DavyJonesLocker/client_side_validations/README.markdown

     <%= form_for @book, :validate => true do |book| -%>

-If you have nested fields you must also turn on validate for that block as well
+Nested fields automatically inherit the :validate value.
+If you want to turn it off just pass :validate => false to fields_for

-    <%= book.fields_for :pages, :validate => true do |page| -%>
+    <%= book.fields_for :pages, :validate => false do |page| -%>

 ## Initializer ##